 How many people are applying?

 - There has been a steady increase of applicants over the years.
-Last year, over 400 applicants auditioned for our eight CYS programs.
+Last year, over 400 applicants auditioned for our seven CYS programs.

 How and when will I hear from you about the results?

-- All audition results (for current members & new applicants) will be mailed via USPS in May.
+- All audition results (for current members & new applicants) will be emailed in May.
 All auditioning students will receive correspondence, regardless of outcome.
-Be sure to enter your mailing address correctly on your Audition Registration Form.
-If you have any changes to your address, please update your audition form and email to CYSAuditions@cys.org or notify the CYS office immediately at 650-325-6666
+Be sure to enter your email address correctly on your Audition Application Form.
+If you have any changes to your application, please edit your audition form online.
+Remember to keep your username and password in a safe place.
+If you lost your login credentials, please email CYSAuditions@cys.org.

 Do you accept membership auditions for piano, saxophone, or euphonium?